llvm/mlir-www/website/content/getting_started/DeveloperGuide.md

 ### Structural Invariants

 Certain structural invariants of an operation are considered to be "local to the operation" and may be checked in the verifier.
+For examples here are common
+cases:

 * Ops with regions may verify that a region has a certain number of blocks.
   Relevant op traits / constraints: `SingleBlock`, `SizedRegion`,